-Voted the top restaurant in Andalucia on Trip Advisor for three years running, it offers fantastic food for excellent value.
+Voted one of the top restaurants in Andalucia on Trip Advisor for three years running, it offers fantastic food for excellent value.
 'Frank' the owner knows us well.

 https://elmuelle-arriate.com/

 Day 3: RONDA - SEVILLE Enjoy free time in Ronda and we will meet you at 14.30 to depart for the elegant and colourful City of Seville.